 Where to Stay in Orlando That Has Nothing to Do with Disney

 From the moment I walked into the Radisson Orlando I was hit with a wave of hospitality.
 In fact, I’ve never had so much attention paid to me by the cleaning staff in particular!
 The Radisson is positioned perfectly for all of the theme parks and they run a shuttle to Disney so it was a great way to stay in the heart of everything but have your options to go anywhere.
 The manager, Terry, told me that the hotel had visitors from over 170 countries total and they had staff working there that represented 14 countries.
 This little swampy land in Florida was really a cultural melting pot!

 After spending all day at theme parks or in my case – adult activities – you really just want a comfortable room to come back to – and that’s what the Radisson specializes in.
 I’d put on my fluffy robe, eat my pillow chocolates, marvel at what new towel origami the cleaning staff would come up with and then I’d pick my number – my sleep number.
 This was a first for me – the Radisson had Sleep Number beds!
 I tried a different setting each night to figure out what I liked.
 After all of my intense research, I’m pretty sure I’m a setting 30.

 I think I was pretty successful at finding adult things to do in Orlando – do you agree?

-One stop left on the Club Carlson itinerary – and it’s a new country for me – Aruba!
+One stop left – and it’s a new country for me – Aruba!